AliciaBytes/srb2kart-docker/README.md

 This folder is mapped as a volume at `/data` and holds general game data, and configuration files.
 Some notable files are:

-- `config.cfg`: general game configuration and [console variables](https://wiki.srb2.org/wiki/Console/Variables).
-- `adedsrv.cfg`: A [console script](https://wiki.srb2.org/wiki/Console_script) file that automatically gets loaded when starting the dedicated server.
-For example setting a nice [colored servername](https://mb.srb2.org/threads/colored-server-name-tutorial-chat-text-transparency.25474/).
+- `kartserv.cfg`: A [console script](https://wiki.srb2.org/wiki/Console_script) file that automatically gets loaded when starting the dedicated server.
+For example setting general game configuration, [console variables](https://wiki.srb2.org/wiki/Console/Variables), or a nice [colored server name](https://mb.srb2.org/threads/colored-server-name-tutorial-chat-text-transparency.25474/).

 ### Luafiles